 I am currently a Fellow in the Strategic Studies Programme at the Observer Research Foundation, New Delhi.
 I have also been associated with ORF’s Global Governance Programme in the past.
 I have broad research interests spanning international relations, international security, and Indian foreign policy.

-On the foreign-relations side, I work on Indian grand strategy, global governance and the future of the international order, and international political economy issues.
-On the strategic side, I work on Indian national security problems related to China, Pakistan, terrorism, as well as conceptual issues around intelligence analysis.
+On the foreign-relations side, I work on Indian grand strategy, global governance and the future of the international order, and geoeconomics.
+On the strategic side, I work on Indian national security problems related to China, Pakistan, terrorism, as well as conceptual issues in security studies.
 I often try to derive policy insights from theories of international politics as well as quantitative and formal methods, and simulations and table-top exercises.
 I also have professional experience as a policy economist.

 My career trajectory thus far has spanned academia, the corporate world, and public policy.
 It has included past positions as the resident Economist at the JustJobs Network, as a Scientist at the TCS CTO Quantitative Finance Group, and as Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar.